-Est. 2004 125.
+Est. 2004 122.
 Hmong American Peace Academy (HAPA)

-The Hmong American Peace Academy (HAPA) is the first Hmong Charter School in Wisconsin.
+Chris Her-Xiong 4601 North 84th Street Milwaukee, WI 53225 (414) 383-4944 676@milwaukee.k12.wi.us Grade Levels: K4-12 The Hmong American Peace Academy (HAPA) is the first Hmong Charter School in Wisconsin.
 The goal for HAPA is to enable all students to meet or exceed state and local student performance standards.
 The Academy believes that all children can learn and that failure is not an option.
 HAPA believes that parents are valuable partners in the Academy's mission.
 HAPA strongly believes that it is only through the partnership of school, family, and community that the children can truly make both academic and social gains.